 These figures are estimates only and may change based on the final scope, tendering process, and inflation.

 If you're planning to sell at 1010 or 1020 View Street, be prepared: the upcoming special levy will likely impact your sale price.
-Buyers are factoring in estimated costs ranging from $100K to $195K, and offers may reflect that.
-Transparency is key — sellers are legally required to disclose known assessments and upcoming projects.
-While market values may soften in the short term, there’s still opportunity for smart, well-timed sales with the right pricing and strategy
+Buyers are factoring in estimated costs, and offers may reflect that.
+Transparency is key — sellers are required to disclose known assessments and upcoming projects.
+While market values may soften in the short term, there’s still opportunity for smart, well-timed sales with the right pricing and strategy.

 As of now, no final decision has been made, but the vote and levy issuance are expected in the near future (as early as 2026).
 Buyers should review Form B documents, AGM minutes, and engineering reports (depreication and building envelope condition assessment) closely.